PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models: Additional Experimental Results

 We further evaluate our method in the real world on two tasks from the Robosuite benchmark~\cite{robosuite2020}: \textit{Block Lifting} and \textit{Block Stacking}.
 In the Block Lifting task, the goal is to control a robotic arm to lift a cube to a certain height.
 In the Block Stacking task, the objective is to place one cube on top of another.
 We adopt PrefCLM~\cite{wang2025prefclm} as a real-world baseline.

 Policies are first trained in simulation using Robosuite~\cite{robosuite2020}, and then deployed on a physical Kinova Jaco2 robotic arm.
+We leverage RoboSuite's comprehensive sim2real capabilities, which include dynamics randomization and sensor modeling with realistic sampling rates, delays, and noise corruption.

+During training, we closely matched the robot model, camera configuration, and workspace setup with the real hardware.
+The control frequency and action space were also kept consistent.
+To ensure safety during deployment, we imposed a soft constraint: if the turning angle or acceleration exceeded a threshold, the corresponding action was discarded.
 Performance results are shown in Figure~\ref{fig:real_world_app}.
-PRIMT demonstrates superior performance on both tasks, highlighting its effectiveness in the real world.
+We evaluated each model over 10 randomized trials (e.g., varying initial block positions).
+PRIMT achieved 7/10 successful lifts and 6/10 successful stacks, whereas the PrefCLM baseline achieved 4/10 and 2/10 successes, respectively.
 More videos of real-world experiments are on our project website.